DigitaleGesellschaft/jekyll-theme-conference/README.md

    These icons will be used when users install the app on their devices.
 You can generate these from a single high-resolution logo using a tool like:
    - [PWA Asset Generator](https://github.com/onderceylan/pwa-asset-generator)

+> [!NOTE]
-Please note that when installed as a PWA, the navigation bar moves to the bottom and includes icons.
-See the _Navigation Bar_ section above for more information.
+> Please note that when installed as a PWA, the navigation bar moves to the bottom and includes icons.
+See the [_Navigation Bar_](#navigation-bar) section above for more information.

 ### Talk Settings

 Talks can optionally be organized into tracks, where each track groups talks under a common subject.
 Tracks are visually distinct across the website, especially in the program, by a unique color.
 Additionally, each talk can have one or more associated tags.
-Both tracks and tags are linked via the talk's FrontMatter (refer to the _Individual Pages: Talks_ section for more details).
+Both tracks and tags are linked via the talk's Front Matter (refer to the [_Content_](#content) > [_Talks_](#talks) >  section below for more details).

 To define available tracks, add the `tracks` property under the `talks` property in the configuration file.
 This property is a list of tracks, with each track requiring:

-- its `name`, which must match the track specified in the talk's FrontMatter.
+- its `name`, which must match the track specified in the talk's Front Matter.
 - a color (`color`) following the Bootstrap color scheme (see below), possible values include:
   - `primary` (your website's main color, normally blue)
   - `secondary` (your website's secondary color, normally grey)
   - `success` (green)
-  - `alert` (red)
+  - `danger` (red)
   - `warning` (yellow)
   - `info` (blue)
   - `light` (white)
   - `dark` (dark grey)

 Instead of displaying the tag name, you can replace it with an icon.
-To define tags with icons, add the `tags` property under the `talks property in your configuration file.
+To define tags with icons, add the `tags` property under the `talks` property in your configuration file.
 Each listed tag requires:

-- its `name`, which must match the tag specified in the talk's FrontMatter.
+- its `name`, which must match the tag specified in the talk's Front Matter.
 - optionally, an icon to show instead of the tag's name (`icon: ` followed by the [Bootstrap Icons](https://icons.getbootstrap.com/) icon name to show).

 Talks can also have associated links displayed at the end of their content.
-If these links have an icon (see _Content_ > _Talks_ below), they will also appear on the talk overview page (e.g., to indicate which talks have video recordings).
+If these links have an icon (see [_Content_](#content) > [_Talks_](#talks) below), they will also appear on the talk overview page (e.g., to indicate which talks have video recordings).

 Example: